Senuri Wijenayake

 Faculty of IT, University of Moratuwa

-For achieving the Best Academic Performance in the Faculty of Information Technology to date, with a Grade Point Average of 4.15
+Best Academic Performance in the Faculty of IT to date — Grade Point Average 4.15 / 4.20.

 University of Moratuwa

-For the outstanding academic & research performance, voluntary work and extra-curricular activities.
+For outstanding academic and research performance, voluntary work, and extra-curricular activities.

 Scholarships